CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would actually say, including specific error conditions ('message lock lost', 'message lock expired', 'send timeout', 'receiver disconnected'), SDK-language combinations ('eventhub python', 'servicebus java', 'servicebus dotnet'), and common symptoms ('event hub not receiving messages', 'service bus dead letter', 'duplicate events', 'slow reconnect').
+Excellent coverage of natural trigger terms users would actually say, including specific error conditions ('message lock lost', 'message lock expired', 'send timeout', 'receiver disconnected'), SDK-language combinations ('eventhub python', 'servicebus java', 'servicebus dotnet'), and common problem descriptions ('event hub not receiving messages', 'service bus dead letter', 'slow reconnect', 'duplicate events').
+These closely match real user queries.

 3 / 3